 The work done by DCRI investigators played a significant role in the decision of the FDA to accept this type of scientific evidence in its regulatory reviews.
 We continue to build on our reputation for scientifically valid, policy-relevant research to promote greater acceptance and use of patient-preference data in regulatory decision making.

-View our listing of select published papers over the last 10 years that represent best-practice applications and methods development:
+View our listing of select published papers over the last 10 years that represent best-practice applications and methods development, including recent highlights:

 Lead the Way with CIHD

 The faculty of CIHD have extensive experience in stated-preference research and are leaders in their respective fields of study.
 They are experts in designing patient and physician surveys to assess a wide variety of outcomes, such as patient preference, quality of life, burden of illness, patient satisfaction, willingness-to-pay, risk tolerance, medication adherence, and time tradeoff.
 CIHD senior faculty include:

 Shelby D. Reed, PhD, CIHD director, professor in medicine at the Duke University School of Medicine, faculty member in the DCRI, and an affiliate member of the Duke Cancer Institute.
 Reed has a strong background in health economics and health services research and an extensive professional network both inside and outside Duke University.